3DCurrax/General/README.md

 # General
-This git repo contains a wiki that contains user instructions and software releases.
+This git repo contains a wiki for user instructions and software releases.